 We strongly recommend that you always use the latest browser versions for Chrome, Firefox, Safari & especially Internet Explorer.
 Internet Explorer prior to version 10 is not supported.

 Due to some technical issues, the openSAP iPad app will be removed from the Apple iTunes store temporarily.
 If you currently have the iPad app installed, you may experience problems.
 We recommend that you access open.sap.com through your iPad mobile browser (Safari/Google Chrome).
-Our technical team are working to produce a new and improved openSAP iPad app along with an Android app.
+Our technical team is working to produce a new and improved openSAP iPad app along with an Android app.
 We will update you as soon as these apps are available in 2015.

 Peer Assessment is a process where learners grade assignments of their peers and give feedback. openSAP uses peer-grading for assignments that need human evaluation.
 Find out how it works here.